moe-Ali/DevOps_Assessment/README.md

 - kubeadmin kube-system pods keeps restarting i tryed to solve this problem alot but i couldnt so i suggest using eks or kubeadmin on ec2 with 2 CPU and 2GB RAM at least
 - for better pipeline preformance use Jenkins ec2 hight than t2.micro or add another ec2 as Jenkins slave
 - we can use autoscaling group for the worker nodes but this will get us out of free tier
-- security group can be modified to allow only the company IP or specific IPs to access the jenkins webpage and ssh to the 3 instances
+- security group can be modified to allow only the company IP or specific IPs to access the jenkins webpage and ssh to the 3 instances by changing the allowed_ssh variable
 - assuming the website(bakehouse) code is the Microservice, this code was copied from one of my instructor at ITI Eng.Kareem

 ## Screenshots